Doin' the Do

-"Doin' the Do" is a song by English singer, songwriter and pop-rap artist Betty Boo.
-The song is included on her debut album, Boomania (1990), and was released as a single in May 1990.
-It reached the top 10 in Australia, Belgium, Ireland, the Netherlands, New Zealand, Spain, and the United Kingdom.
+"Doin' the Do" is a song by English singer-songwriter Betty Boo, released in May 1990 by Warner Bros. as the second single from her debut album, Boomania (1990).
+The song was co-written and co-produced by Boo, reaching the top 10 in Australia, Belgium, Ireland, Luxembourg, the Netherlands, New Zealand, Spain, and the United Kingdom.
+Boo has stated in interviews, that the name of the song basically means 'I'm getting on and doing things'.
+Much later after the song was released, someone told her it was a slang expression for cunnilingus.

 Release

 "Doin the Do" was Boo's debut solo single, and second overall release, following her collaboration with the Beatmasters on their song "Hey DJ/I Can't Dance (To That Music You're Playing)" in 1989.
-The song samples portions of the 1968 single "Captain of Your Ship" by the American girl group Reparata and the Delrons and "I'm a Believer" by The Monkees.
+The song samples portions of the 1968 single "Captain of Your Ship" by the American girl group Reparata and the Delrons and "I'm a Believer" by the Monkees.

 The single charted at number seven in the UK and also reached number three in Australia.
 In the US, "Doin' the Do" went to number one on the dance chart and also crossed over to the Billboard Hot 100 chart, where it peaked at 90 in November 1990.

 An authorised remix of the song was created for the opening credits of the Bitmap Brothers game, Magic Pockets.